Quick Summary

 Most AEO tracking workflows were built around ChatGPT and Perplexity.
 Claude is now a real citation surface with high-intent traffic and an explicit no-ads commitment that makes citations more valuable per impression.
 Test your top 25 commercial queries inside Claude directly.
 Track which sources Claude cites, where your brand appears, and which competitors are showing up where you should be.
 Most teams have never run this audit.

 The single most useful AEO metric in a fragmenting market is total citation share across all five major platforms, weighted by referral volume.
-A brand cited 40% of the time in ChatGPT but 0% in Claude is exposed.
-A brand cited consistently across all five is durable.
 Tools like Profound, Goodie, and Leapd offer cross-platform tracking, or you can build a manual prompt audit cycle if budget is tight.
 The metric matters more than the tool.

 The dynamic playing out across ChatGPT, Gemini, Perplexity, Copilot, and Claude is structurally similar to what happened to social media between 2012 and 2018.
 Facebook was the dominant platform.
 Brands optimized exclusively for Facebook.
 Then organic reach declined, Instagram, TikTok, LinkedIn, and X all carved out durable audiences, and the brands that survived were the ones that diversified before the decline became obvious.